GASKAP/SPARK/README.md

 ## Tasks and issues:

-- task: synthetic obs for a single spectrum (now only for cubes).
+- synthetic obs for a single spectrum (now only for cubes).
-- task: output optical depth.
+- output optical depth.
+- add example of the T_lim option for synthetic obs in the google colab notebook.

 ## Getting started:
 Examples are available on google colab, check out the .ipynb files.